-Protecting the Rights of Employees in Ventura County & Throughout California
+Protecting Employee Rights in Ventura County and Throughout CA

 While California operates on an “at-will” policy, exceptions to this rule exist.
 These exceptions take into account that you cannot be fired by an employer based on civil rights or employee rights violations covered by law.
 That is wrongful termination.

 Losing your job can lead to more than just losing your current means of livelihood.
 It can make finding future employment difficult and result in emotional, mental, and even physical health damage.
 It can affect not only but your family when you have dependents you support.
 At Moss Bollinger, we understand the stress associated with a wrongful termination.
 That is why our legal team of skilled trial lawyers work so hard to help you pursue rightful compensation for your losses.

 What is Considered a Wrongful Termination in California?

 A wrongful termination is one in which you have fired or laid off illegally.
 This commonly means that your employer violated a state or federal law or public policy.

 Examples of wrongful termination claims can include but are not limited to the following:

 - Fired in violation of an implied contract.
 An implied contract is an agreement between you and your employer that is not written but has been created by mutual conduct.
 Your employer must have said or done things to imply that you would not be terminated.
 This can be difficult to prove.